Massi-X/freepbx-carddavmiddleware-ui/README.md

   </tr>
 </table>

-# For the users: All the downloads moved to <a href="https://phonemiddleware.000webhostapp.com/releases/">Releases</a>
+# For the users: <a href="https://phonemiddleware.000webhostapp.com/releases/latest">Download the latest release here</a>

 ## About this
 This is not the complete module and *will not work as is!* This is only meant for developers who wants to build their backends and release a module based on that.
 So if you are an end user and you still reading this, well.. you shouldn't!
-Download the ready-to-use module from <a href="https://phonemiddleware.000webhostapp.com/releases/">here</a>
+Find more info <a href="https://phonemiddleware.000webhostapp.com/releases#README">here</a>

 ## Development
 First pull the main repo or, even better, one of the tagged versions available, then start developing by having a look at the main files in the project: